COGMLS/UtilityLibs/Libraries/VersionLib/VersionLib/README.md

 The library was designed to work finking on C++ and to work with C external linkage (*C linkage is not ready*).
 To make it available, there is the `VersionStruct`, a C-Style data struct used inside the library.
 This struct is used as data transaction between classes and functions to avoid possible cyclic compilation problems and can also offer a way to convert a internal data into another (this is not recommended).
 The library also offers multiple version data types, a generic one, called `VersionData` and the most recommended type, `SemVer` class for C++ context.
 Both libraries can work with Semantic Versioning but, `SemVer` class is specialized to make sure all rules for Semantic Versioning will be followed.
 The `VersionStruct`, `VersionData` and `SemVer` types holds the same information: `major`, `minor`, `patch`, `build_type` (on `VersionStruct` is used `VersionBuildTypeC` struct), `build` variables a flag control `cmpBuild` and the versioning type ID (`VersionType`) variable `type` to identify the type of version.
 The version type can be: UNKNOWN, SEMANTIC_VERSIONING, CALENDAR_VERSIONING or GENERIC_VERSION.
 Some `VersionType` values are reserved to future updates.

-The redesigned Version Library (starting from version 0.9.0-alpha) now contains four new types, `VersionReleaseDataC`, `VersionBuildTypeC` structures and `BuildRelease`, and `VersionBuildType` classes.
-The types `VersionBuildTypeC` and `BuildRelease` holds now both, release type (*old build_type variable*) and the revision number.
-While the `VersionBuildTypeC` and `VersionBuildType` holds an array or vector of `VersionReleaseDataC` and `BuildRelease` respectively, to support rare cases of combined release information, like *alpha.beta*.
+The redesigned Version Library (starting from version 0.9.0-alpha) now contains two new types, `BuildRelease`, and `VersionBuildType` classes.
+The type `BuildRelease` holds now both, release type (*old build_type variable*) and the revision number.
+While the `VersionBuildType` holds an array or vector of `BuildRelease` to support rare cases of combined release information, like *alpha.beta*. ***On version 0.9.0-alpha.1 all structures was deprecated to use in C++ code and will be used only for data transaction to C linkage***.

 The generic `VersionData` and `SemVer` classes contains multiple constructors to allow the easiest object creation of the version object and use the internal operators to compare with other object version.